 4. Make Money Even When You’re Not Serving Meals

-What does your restaurant and an office have in common?
+What do your restaurant and an office have in common?

 Tables, chairs, wifi… seems pretty similar right?
 So why not use your restaurant as shared office space when you’re not in service during the day?

 In terms of restaurant promotion ideas, it’s both creative and lucrative.

 Indeed, people who use coworking spaces in the U.S. will increase to over a whopping 5.1 million people in 2022.

 All you have to do is turn on the lights, provide some wifi, and you’re making money even when you’re not making meals.
 And these customers won’t leave dirty plates.

 What’s not to love about a mobile restaurant that’s also a traveling billboard for your restaurant?